The Non-Insured Health Benefits (NIHB) Oral Health Advisory Committee

 The Northwestern Health Unit serves the Kenora and Rainy River Districts with 13 offices, with a total population of approximately 80,721 many of whom are First Nations people.

-As Program Manager, Ms. Sauvé provides leadership and direction to dental staff and the dental program, and manages service delivery to a number of First Nations communities in the north.
+As Program Manager, Ms. Sauvé provides leadership and direction to dental staff, the dental program, and manages service delivery to a number of First Nations communities in the north.